-The Town of Onondaga should add agri-tourism as a permitted accessory uses in the R-C-Residential-Country zoning district, with a clear and concise definition of the use.
-Given the nature of agri-tourism, such uses should be subject to site plan approval, with appropriate design standards, is also warranted.
+The Town of Cicero should consider adding small commercial kitchens as a permitted accessory use in the Agricultural AG zoning district, with a clear and concise definition of the use.
+Given the nature of these uses, site plan approval with appropriate design standards, is also warranted.